Ticket #826 (closed enhancement: fixed)

 Gah.
 I'm tired of this.
 I'll add a -P flag indicating that tiles should be padded if needed.

-• summary changed from [raster] raster2pgsql should not pad tiles with NODATA to [raster] By default, raster2pgsql should not pad tiles with NODATA
+Summary: [raster] raster2pgsql should not pad tiles with NODATA[raster] By default, raster2pgsql should not pad tiles with NODATA

 Added in r10829.